gilzellner/AWS_RubyAPI_Workshop/README.md

 Exercises 6-7 (30 minutes)

+If we have extra time we can also do some things in the field of load balancers, route53, etc.

 # Exercise List

 ## Exercise 1 - Lets Create an API Key to use today (AWS GUI)